 Once I had removed the foam, pulled away some of the plastic, and revealed my new R9 desk lamp, I was immediately taken by how sleek it looked.
-It reminded me of the Scandinavian design motifs with its thin frame and curved bevel edges.
-It had a professional look to it that I could be proud of and I was instantly excited to start using this lamp in my studio.
+It has a Scandinavian design motif with its thin frame and curved bevel edges.
+It had a professional look to it that I could be proud of and this all sparked my excitment to start using the lamp in my studio.
 The lamp just looks cool.

 A quick note that mine also came with a detailed sheet laying out the innovative features of the desk lamp (which I highlighted above).
-Overall, this gave me the impression that tons of attention went into the engineering aspect of the light functionality itself, not just the appearance.
+Overall, it is clear that tons of attention went into the engineering aspect of the light function itself, not just the appearance.

 What Does the Lamp Look Like?

 Ever see something that looked cool, but wasn’t flashy?
 There are certain products out there that have a minimalist look, function with purpose, but doesn’t scream “look at me, I’m important.”

 That’s the Redgrass Games Desk Lamp.
 It’s confident, and that’s inspiring.